AyishaAlli/Casting-agency/README.md

 TROUBLESHOOTING

-If the error 'can be resolved' come up when you hover over imports run
+If the error 'can be resolved' comes up when you hover over imports run

 ```bash